 Your part-time GP registrar should be working 19 hours per week.
 Booked consulting hours vary depending on the term level, GPT1/PRRT1 and GPT2/PRRT2 are 16 hours and GPT3/PRRT3 is 18 hours.
 The remainder of their time is made up with other ordinary activities.
 Please refer to the Training Facility Handbook for more information and the National Terms and Conditions for the Employment of Registrars.

 - Will the Practice Manager have their own login to GP365?

 Yes.
-The Practice Manager will have their own unique login which is the standard Portal log in.
+The practice manager will have their own unique login which is the standard Pivotal UX log in.
 Their login will be linked to nominated GP registrars but their view is limited to administration items.

 - What is the in-practice teaching requirement for part-time GP registrars?

 GP registrars are required to do the same level of education over their first 12 months of training regardless of the employment status.
 As a result, both full and part-time GP registrars should receive one hour of formal teaching and two hours of corridor teaching in their first six months and they should receive one hour of formal teaching and 30 minutes of corridor teaching in their second six months.